finneh4249/T2A2-API-Application/README.md

    ```

 2. **Access API endpoints:**
-   Use your preferred HTTP client (e.g., Postman, curl) to interact with the API endpoints.
+   Use your preferred HTTP client (e.g., Postman, curl, Insomnia, etc) to interact with the API endpoints.

 ## Additional Information